Rabbi Dr. Aryeh Cohen

 As described in m.
 Shvi’it, the creditor goes to the court and converts them from personal loans—covered under the prohibitions of the shemittah year—to corporate loans that do not fall under the shemittah regulations.
 Note that as indicated in my translation, it is unclear whether the term מוסרני means that the creditor has to actually “give over” the documents to the court or merely to make a “declaration.”8

-Other Solutions to the Remission of Debt
+Other Solutions to the

 Shvi’it lists two other ways of circumventing the remission of such loans after the shmittah year: